dcarver1/carverd/_drafts/deepWork.md

 ### Deep Work is Valuable

-In a quick review of the a work that examines the changes taking place in our modern economy the author poses that their are certain skills that allow an indiviudal to be sucessful.
-I found it interesting that The effect of the increase connectivety of the modern economy allows individal people(node) to take more of the work.
-The result is that being at the top of game will be allow for more and more benifits, while it will become more difficult ot get there.
+In a quick review of the a work that examines the changes taking place in our modern economy the author poses that their are certain skills that allow an individual to be successful.
+I found it interesting that The effect of the increase connectivity of the modern economy allows individual people(node) to take more of the work.
+The result is that being at the top of game will be allow for more and more benefits, while it will become more difficult to get there.

 > *Two Core Abilities for Thriving in the New Economy*
 1. The ability to quickly master hard things.